nandita2291/100-Days-of-ML-Code/README.md

 *Day 5 - Predicting Salary based on position using polynomial regression*

 Here we used Polynomial Regression to predict the salaries based on position.
 You can download the dataset used from : https://www.kaggle.com/akram24/position-salaries

+*Day 6 - Predicting if the person bought a car from social media ads using Logistic Regression*

+Here  We are trying to find out which of these users are going to buy an SUV from ads posted on a social media network.
+We will estimate this using the age and salary of the user using Logistic Regression.
+You can download the dataset used from : https://github.com/Avik-Jain/100-Days-Of-ML-Code/blob/master/datasets/Social_Network_Ads.csv